anionDev/Adame/Reference/usage.md

 Example:

 An application is running.
-Now we configure the environment to use a new version and add a firewall-rule.
+Now we configure the environment to use a new version and add a rule for the intrusion detection system.
 Then this command combines some of the other commands of Adame: It

 - ensures the container is currently not running
 - reapllies the configuration defined in the environment
 - saves the current state
 - ensures that the application will be started again

-### save
+### stopadvanced

 #### Syntax

-`Adame save --configurationfile Adame.configuration`
+`Adame stopadvanced --configurationfile Adame.configuration`

 #### Description

-This command saves the current state of the Docker-container.
-This command assumes that whenever the docker-container is writing anything into a volume mounted into the docker-container then this is a (part of a) valid state of the application.
+Tops the container and saves the current state of the repository.